-Students in England get their exam results in mid-August and will finally know where they are likely to spend the next phase of their education.
+Students in England received their exam results in mid-August and will finally know where they are likely to spend the next phase of their education.
 For many leaving home for the first time is both exciting and daunting.
-Parents too are likely to have mixed feelings as their young adults take this next step.
-Here are some of the things they need to consider from a financial point of view.
+Parents too, are likely to have mixed feelings as their young adults take this next step.

+These are designed to help students with living and studying costs such as rent, bills and equipment.
 The amount of maintenance loan they qualify for will depend on household income.
 Household income is gross income before tax of the student and their parents.
 A deduction of £1,130 is made for other dependent children in the household and pension contributions are also deductible.
 There is a sliding scale of loan available which reduces, once household income exceeds £25,000.
 The amount of loan also depends on whether the student will live at home while studying or away with extra for those studying in London (see table).
-Where parents are divorced or separated the income of the parent with whom the child lives is designated the household income.
+Where parents are divorced or separated the income of the parent with whom the student usually lives is designated the household income.

 Household income up to £25,000

 Upper household income threshold

 The rules applicable to students from Scotland, Wales and Northern Ireland vary slightly and the amounts differ if you are studying abroad.

 Maintenance loans are paid in three instalments at the beginning of each term.
 Interest accrues from the date it is paid and increases with your income to a maximum of RPI inflation plus 3%.

 Unlike other types of loan, the outstanding balance is only paid back once the graduate earns more than £27,295, with deductions being 9% deduction of the earnings above the threshold.
 Even though the student may have borrowed the maximum they do not pay more than the 9% levy.
 This, combined with the fact that any outstanding balance is written off after 30 years, means that only 25% of current full-time undergraduate students are expected to repay their loans in full (1).
 Parents should bear this in mind when considering how best to help their children financially through their university years.